 Pianist, singer, choral conductor and educator Jean Sophie Kim is an accomplished and versatile artist whose performances span North America, Europe, and North Africa.
 She has performed at venues including Zankel Hall at Carnegie Hall, the Alcázar Palace in Seville, Seoul Arts Center, and the Banff Centre.

-A graduate of the Manhattan School of Music and the University of Western Ontario, Jean has served as assistant director and conductor for David Lang’s Mile Long Opera at the Highline and spent over a decade with the Grammy Award–winning Brooklyn Youth Chorus, leading performances at BAM, Zankel Hall, and the Park Avenue Armory.
+A graduate of the Manhattan School of Music and the University of Western Ontario, Jean has served as assistant director and conductor for David Lang’s Mile Long Opera at the Highline and spent over a decade with the Grammy Award–winning Brooklyn Youth Chorus, facilitated singers in performances at BAM, Zankel Hall, and the Park Avenue Armory.

 Recent highlights include singing with the Acrobat Ensemble and Lutosławski String Quartet at Jazz at Lincoln Center and performing her cabaret show So… Is This a Date? across the U.S. A Bespoken Fellow and artist-in-residence at the Curiosibot Lab in Valencia, Spain.
 Jean is delighted to join the New York Choir Project as a Choir Leader, bringing her passion for innovative and community-driven choral music to the ensemble.